JohnsonMasino/CRMir/README.md

-# Project Title: CRMir (Comprehensive Client Management System with Django and MySQL)
+# Project Title: CRMir (Integrated Client Management System with Django, MySQL, and Payment Collections)

 ## Overview:
-CRMir is an all-encompassing Client Relationship Management (CRM) system, powered by Django and integrated with a MySQL database, for seamless client management, invoicing, quotations, and an intuitive dashboard.
+CRMir is an extensive Client Relationship Management (CRM) system, powered by Django and integrated with a MySQL database, featuring payment collections for invoices, management of products/services offered, and contracts management.
+This comprehensive solution provides seamless client interaction, invoicing, quotations, and efficient management of financial transactions.

 ## Description